meltyourface/blank/posts/Veneration-of-shades-of-the-True-and-Secret-Ancestry/Ancestral-Guidance-Ritual-Invoking-Wisdom-from-Beyond/index.md

 ## The Illumination of Ancestral Wisdom

-Objective: Invoke the spirit of a chosen ancestor to seek guidance and wisdom, while maintaining a reverent demeanor.
+**Objective**: Invoke the spirit of a chosen ancestor to seek guidance and wisdom, while maintaining a reverent demeanor.

-Setting: Perform this ritual inside a dimly lit, clean, and quiet space, either in a room or outside under the night sky, preferably during a new or full moon.
+**Setting**: Perform this ritual inside a dimly lit, clean, and quiet space, either in a room or outside under the night sky, preferably during a new or full moon.
 The ambiance should promote a sense of tranquility and connection with the unseen realms.

-Materials:
+**Materials**:

 1. ****An ancestral altar****: A small table or a raised platform covered with a dark cloth.
 2. A photograph or representation of the chosen ancestor.